matthewbdwyer/tipc-passes/README.md

   1. `funvisitpass` : the simplest imaginable `FunctionPass`
   2. `printinstpass` : a function pass that identifies and prints a subset of instructions that are relevant for TIP programs
+  3. `instcountpass` : a function pass that prints the number instructions for each function
-  3. `userspass` : an extension of `printinstpass` that prints the users of an instruction
+  4. `userspass` : an extension of `printinstpass` that prints the users of an instruction
-  4. `intervalrangepass` : a skeletal interval range analysis pass
+  5. `intervalrangepass` : a skeletal interval range analysis pass

 The first three are intended just to give a basic idea of how to write little passes so that you can experiment with getting up the LLVM pass writing learning curve.